 Clinical Mental Health Counseling Concentration (CMHC)

 The CMHC Concentration offers comprehensive courses required by the state of Georgia for licensure.
-Individuals seeking the 63 credit hour program must have a bachelor’s degree and are strongly recommended to complete a research methods course that includes statistics prior to applying to the program.
+A bachelor’s degree is required and completion of a research methods course that includes statistics is strongly recommended prior to applying to the program.

 Counseling Ministry Concentration

 Beginning fall semester 2019, TMU will offer the Counseling Ministry Concentration, which is a non-licensure degree designed to provide Christ-centered counseling education for individuals who are called to the practical ministry of Christian counseling.
 The degree provides both a theological and a counseling foundation, combining biblical principles with sound psychological theory, counseling skills, and techniques.

 - Counseling within denominational agencies and ministry-based organizations

 Dr. Natalie Ford, Assistant Professor of Behavioral Science